 Stocks Pivot Points

-Pivot points is a set of indicators developed by floor traders in the commodities markets to determine potential turning points, also known as "pivots".
+Pivot points is a set of indicators developed by floor traders in the commodities markets to determine the potential turning points, also known as "pivots".
 These points are calculated to determine levels in which the sentiment of the stocks trend could change from "bullish" to "bearish."
 Stocks traders use these points as markers of support and resistance.

-These points are calculated as the average of the high, low and close from the previous session:
+These points are calculated as the average of the high, low & close from the previous session:

-Stocks Trading Pivot Point = (High + Low + Close) / 3
+Stocks Pivot Point = (High + Low + Close) / 3

-• In an up stock trend, the pivot point and the resistance levels may represent a ceiling level for the stocks price. if stocks price goes above this level the up stocks trend is no longer sustainable and a stocks trend reversal may occur.
+- In an up stock trend, the pivot point and the resistance levels may represent a ceiling level for the stocks price.
+If stocks price goes above this level the up stocks trend is no longer sustainable and a stocks trend reversal may occur.

-• In a down stocks trend , a pivot point and the support levels may represent a low for stocks price level or a resistance to further decline.
+- In a down stocks trend , a pivot point and the support levels may represent a low for stocks price level or a resistance to further decline.

-The central pivot point can then be used to calculate the support and resistance levels as follows:
+The central pivot can then be used to calculate the support & resistance levels as follows:

-Pivot points consist of a central point level surrounded by three support levels below it and three resistance levels above it.
+Pivot points consist of a central point level surrounded by three support levels below it and three resistance areas above it.
 These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the stocks market was moving during the course of the day using only a few simple calculations.
 However, over time they have also proved exceptionally useful in other markets as well.

-One of the reasons they are now so popular is because they are considered a "leading" (or predictive) indicator rather than a lagging indicator.
+One of the reasons they are now so popular is because they are considered a "leading" (or predictive) technical indicator rather than a lagging indicator.
 All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close stocks prices.
 The 24-hour cycle pivot points in this indicator are calculated according to the following formulas:

 The central pivot can then be used to calculate the support and resistance levels as follows: